paaulrex/SWE861/README.md

 7. **User Session Creation:**
     - The application creates a session for the users and redirects them to the protected resources.
 ![Redirects/changes view of the page to show user credentials](/readme%20pics/4.png)

+<small>**Note:** Your information does get stored in Indexed DB, firebaseLocalStorage.
+Your email gets stored in **my** firebase authentication, and I check them and delete those accounts/emails daily (if there are any).
+Please disconnect your account from my project, if you do connect it.
+Since there is no reason for you to be connected to my project other than for testing purposes.</small>

+### Disconnect Google Account from this project
+1. Go to your `Google Account`
+2. Go to `Security` tab
+3. Scroll down to see `Your connections to third-party apps & services` block and click `See all connections`.
+4. Click `project-sweng861-wk2hw`
+5. Click `Delete all connections you have with project-sweng861-wk2hw`
+6. Click `Confirm`
+7. Boom!
+You're disconnected from the project!

+### Disconnect GitHub account from this project
+1. Go to your Github `Settings`.
+2. Click `Applications` under `Integrations`.
+3. Select & Click `Authorized OAuth Apps`.
+4. Locate `project-sweng861-wk2hw`.
+5. Click `...` then click `Revoke`.
+6. Click `I understand, revoke access` button.
+7. Boom!
+You're disconnected from the project!
+<small>**Note:** Once you've revoked access, my OAuth App users will be back to 1 (which is just my acccount).
+Alternatively, you can wait until I revoke access.</small>

 ## License
 This project is licensed under the [MIT License](LICENSE).